For You — Mind

 Brain-Derived Neurotrophic Factor — BDNF — is a protein your brain produces that does three things a tech should care about.
 It strengthens existing neural connections (the pathways you use when you recognize a familiar failure pattern).
 It builds new ones (the pathways you create when you solve something you've never seen).
 And it protects neurons from degradation (keeping your diagnostic instincts sharp at 50 instead of fading at 40).

-Research published in the Journal of Neurochemistry shows that fasting periods of 16+ hours significantly increase BDNF production.
-Dr. Mark Mattson, former chief of the Laboratory of Neurosciences at the National Institute on Aging, spent decades studying this.
-His team found that intermittent fasting elevated BDNF levels in ways that directly correlated with improved learning, faster pattern recognition, and better working memory.
+Neuroscience research on fasting indicates that fasting periods of 16+ hours can significantly increase BDNF production.
+Studies on intermittent fasting have found elevated BDNF levels that correlate with improved learning, faster pattern recognition, and better working memory.

 Think about what that means on a Monday morning.
 You're staring at a no-start with no codes.
 You need to hold the entire fuel delivery system, ignition system, and security system in your head simultaneously while you narrow down the failure point.
 That's working memory and pattern recognition — exactly what BDNF supports.
 Higher BDNF doesn't make you smarter.
 It makes the brain you already have work closer to its potential.